kubeflow/website/content/docs/pipelines/reference/component-spec.md

 ### Consuming input by file

-The `{inputPath: <Input name>}` placeholder is replaced by the (auto-generated) local file path where the system has put the argument data passed for the "<input name>" input.
+The `{inputPath: <Input name>}` placeholder is replaced by the (auto-generated) local file path where the system has put the argument data passed for the "Input name" input.

 * In `component.yaml`: